Thailand - Phi Phi

 Explore scenic Krabi & Phi Phi Island.

-Return flights to Phuket on Emirates Arrival transfer from Phuket Airport to Krabi 4 nights accommodation in a Deluxe Room at the 3* Krabi Chada Breakfast daily Road & ferry transfer from Krabi to Phi Phi Island 3 nights accommodation in a Superior Room at the 3* Phi Phi Natural Resort Breakfast daily Ferry & road transfer from Phi Phi Island to Phuket Airport All taxes, levies & surcharges (estimate)
+Return flights to Phuket Arrival transfer from Phuket Airport to Krabi 4 nights accommodation in a Deluxe Room at the 3* Krabi Chada Breakfast daily Road & ferry transfer from Krabi to Phi Phi Island 3 nights accommodation in a Superior Room at the 3* Phi Phi Natural Resort Breakfast daily Ferry & road transfer from Phi Phi Island to Phuket Airport All taxes, levies & surcharges (estimate)

 Krabi Cha Da: FREE room upgrade to a Deluxe Sea View Room Phi Phi Natural: 1 FREE Night